23Ruchil/Blog/_posts/2020-08-01-Getting-Rich-Without-Getting-Lucky.markdown

    More often than not, we attribute things beyond our control to "being lucky".
 Naval Ravikant has bucketised luck into four different types:

-   A. Blind Luck/Dumb Luck : Well, this is sheer dumb luck.
+   * Blind Luck/Dumb Luck : Well, this is sheer dumb luck.
-   B. Luck that comes to you through persistence – “fortune favors the bold”
+   * Luck that comes to you through persistence – “fortune favors the bold”
-   C. Spotted luck – “chance favors the prepared mind”.
+   * Spotted luck – “chance favors the prepared mind”.
-   D. Luck that finds you
+   * Luck that finds you

-   All B.,C. and D. come from building specific knowledge.
-One will enjoy a greater share of dumb luck if he/she has specific knowledge.
+   The last three types of luck come from building specific knowledge.
+One will enjoy a greater share of dumb luck if he/she possesses specific knowledge.

-   That's it for now.
+   That's it for now!

    If you find my posts interesting, get in touch with me at ruchil.product@gmail.com